Dadar: Education

 Dadar boasts some of the most reputed schools and colleges in Mumbai.
-Antonio Da Silva High School (estd 1868), King George School (now IES) (estd 1912), Our Lady of Dolours/Salvation (tests 1940), St. Paul's High School (estd 1945), Shardashram Vidya Mandir (estd.
-1949) and Balmohan Vidyamandir (estd 1940) are some of the oldest schools founded during the British India period.
+Antonio Da Silva High School (estd 1868), King George School (now IES) (estd 1912), Our Lady of Dolours/Salvation (estd 1940), St. Paul's High School (estd 1945), Shardashram Vidya Mandir (estd 1949), People's Education Society (estd 1933) and Balmohan Vidyamandir (estd 1940) are some of the oldest schools founded during the British India period.
 Dadar East houses Smt.
 Kamla Mehta Dadar School for the Blind, a 100+ years old institution that was set up by American Marathi Mission to serve blind children.

 Two of the most prominent colleges in Mumbai, Ramnarain Ruia College and Ramniranjan Anandilal Podar College of Commerce and Economics are in Dadar.
 Veermata Jijabai Technological Institute is one of the oldest engineering colleges in India and is in Matunga, adjacent to Dadar.

 Dadar hosts specialised institutes like Institute of Hotel Management (IHM) and National Institute of Fashion Technology or NIFT (Ministry of Textiles, Government of India).